 These two terms are often used interchangeably in medical literature.
 However they were intended to have distinct meanings.
-The intent of the original scheme of vaccine testing was that pre-license Phase I randomized, controlled trials or RTCs would measure this concern as well.
-In the discussion section they the actual efficacy of the vaccine.
+The intent of the original scheme of vaccine testing was that pre-license Phase I randomized, controlled trials or RTCs would measure the actual efficacy of the vaccine.
 Efficacy is defined as the per cent reduction in disease incidence in a vaccinated group compared to an unvaccinated group under optimal (i.e., controlled) conditions.

 RTCs are both expensive and time consuming and often conveniently deemed "unethical".
 Animal studies that could serve as valid proxies for human experiments are rarely performed in Phase I trials.
-Today, animal studies are largely performed by independent (not they specifically state (regarding PPV23 vaccine in vaccine-industry funded) research scientists.
+Today, animal studies are largely performed by independent (not vaccine-industry funded) research scientists.

 The next step in vaccine testing were to be prelicensure Phase II and post-licensure Phase III trials.
 These trials show Effectiveness: defined as the ability of a vaccine to prevent outcomes of interest in a real world setting.
 These studies use larger populations, have less strict eligibility requirements and are of longer duration than Phase I trials.
-Outcomes of interest include vaccine safety (adverse event reporting and monitoring) and the incidence, severity of disease and subject's blood after vaccination. hospitalizations in vaccinated populations compared to the control group.
+Outcomes of interest include vaccine safety (adverse event reporting and monitoring) and the incidence, severity of disease and hospitalizations in vaccinated populations compared to the control group.
 This studies were also intended to assess benefits versus risk and include cost calculations.